Blendify/blender-manual/blender_docs/manual/render/cycles/nodes/types/input/uv_map.rst

 =======

 UV
-   UV mapping coordinates from the specified UV layer.
+   UV mapping coordinates from the specified UV map.